NateEag/nateeag.com/pages/index.md

 I am a teacher.
 I love sharing what I have learned and helping people avoid the pitfalls and mistakes I have made.
-I have taught music and software professionally, while I help my wife teach our children as a passionate amateur.
+I have taught music and software professionally, while I help my wife homeschool our children as a passionate amateur.

 [comment]: (TODO Hyperlink for sustainability.)